Have you thought about this? About the detrimental effects of prolonged bed rest? This post is about that.

 Shearing, in addition to the direct external pressure, contributes to skin damage.
 Shearing refers to lateral displacement of the skin due to traction over the surface.
 Moreover, moisture too worsens the situation by softening the skin layers.

-In fact, the detrimental effects of prolonged bed rest manifest all over the body.
+The detrimental effects of prolonged bed rest manifest all over the body.